riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 | Functions    | calling + writing functions        |
 | Playgrounds  | how to play around with Swift code |

+You can download a Swift Playgrounds version of this workshop [here](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%201/workshop%201.playground.zip).

+---

 # 1.1 A Swift Start

 This will be a quick introduction into how to write Swift code.